langenhagen/tile-viewer/README.md

 - Click "Prev Image" or press the left arrow key or `j` to show the previous file.
 - Click "Next Image" or press the right arrow key or `k` to show the next file.
 - Click the "📋" button or press `c` or `y` to copy the current file's name.
+- Click "?" or press `?` to toggle the help.

 ## License